Billie Frechette

-Mary Evelyn "Billie" Frechette (September 15, 1907 – January 13, 1969) was an American Menominee singer, waitress, convict, and lecturer known for her personal relationship with the bank robber John Dillinger in the early 1930s.
+Mary Evelyn "Billie" Frechette (September 15, 1907 – January 13, 1969) was an American woman known for her personal relationship with the bank robber John Dillinger in the early 1930s.

 Frechette is known to have been involved with Dillinger for about six months, until her arrest and imprisonment in 1934.
 She finished two years in prison in 1936, then toured the United States with Dillinger's family for five years with their "Crime Doesn't Pay" show.
 She married and returned to the Menominee Indian Reservation, where she was born, for a quieter life in her later decades.

 Early life

 Mary Evelyn ("Billie") Frechette was born in Neopit, Wisconsin, on the Menominee Indian Reservation.
 She described the background of her mother (née Mary Labell) as "half French and half Indian", and that of her father as simply French.

-Billie Frechette's father died when she was eight years old.
+Frechette's father died when she was eight years old.
 She attended a mission school on the reservation, and then was sent to a government boarding school for Indians in South Dakota.
 After time there, she moved to her aunt's to become a nurse.
 At the age of 18, she moved to Chicago to be closer to her sister.
-On 24 April 1928, Billie gave birth to her only child, William Edward Frechette, while residing in an unwed mother's home in Chicago.
-William would live for three months before dying on 24 July 1928.
+On April 24, 1928, she gave birth to her only child, William Edward Frechette, while residing in an unwed mother's home in Chicago.
+William lived for three months before dying on July 24, 1928.

 Marriage and family

-Evelyn Frechette and "Walter Sparks" (Welton Walter Spark) married on August 2, 1932 in Chicago.
-Spark was sentenced, with two others, on July 20, 1932, to a 15-year term at Leavenworth for three counts of robbery of postal substations in drug stores.
-Walter Spark and his co-defendant, Arthur Cherrington, both married the same day, Cherrington to Patricia Young.
+Frechette and "Walter Sparks" (Welton Walter Spark) married on August 2, 1932, in Chicago.
+Spark had been sentenced, with two others, on July 20, 1932, to a 15-year term at Leavenworth for three counts of robbery of postal substations in drug stores.
+Walter Spark and his co-defendant, Arthur Cherrington, both married the same day, Cherrington to Patricia Young (who later on became known as Patricia Cherrington and as the girlfriend of another gangster, John Hamilton).
 Their marriage ceremonies were conducted at the Cook County Jail by Chaplain E. N. Ware.
 Spark and Cherrington entered Leavenworth on August 13, 1932.